R Data Types

 [1] "dog" "cat" "elephant" "fox"

-We can also write a logical vector in which the values are either True and False.
+We can also write logical vector, which values are either True and False.
 In R, TRUE and FALSE can also be abbreviated to T and F.

 logical <- c(T, T, F, T)